genesiscommunitysuccess/docs/docs/getting-started/get-ready-to-develop/install.md

 This creates the user account and makes all the recommended security settings.
 Additionally, it creates the required directory structure and unpacks all the zipped files.

-When the process has finished, you can go to the root directory and see the user that has been created (octopus, in our example).
+When the process has finished, you can go to the root directory and see the user that has been created (foxtrot, in our example).

 ```bash
 Installed: